amosaga/skills-communicate-using-markdown/index.md

 - Add an image
 - Add a code example
 - Make a task list
-- Merge my pull request
+- Merge your pull request
 <!-- Added task list to index.md -->

 # Header 1 is <h1> which is the largest